ppbrown/fluxcd-public-demo/README.md

 Technically, each of them install different apps, so you can actually do both.

+---

+---

 # Random notes about Flux CD

 ##  This is not Argo CD

-There is no special web server (By default, anyway.
+There is no special web server that gives you an admin GUI (By default, anyway.
 You can choose to add optional web layers though.)

 There is no special service port.

-The flux CLI communicates with the backend using native kubernetes API calls.
-So there's no extra holes in your firewalls to make.
+The flux CLI communicates with the backend using native kubernetes API calls, so there's no extra holes in your firewalls to make.

-## Removal
+## Removing Flux

 To undo all the things flux did in your cluster, first run `flux delete kustomization` on all the things shown by `flux get kustomizations`.